-- Arthritis UK Centre for Sport, Exercise and Osteoarthritis
+Centre for Sport, Exercise and Osteoarthritis Versus Arthritis

-The centre is led by Nottingham University Hospitals NHS Trust in collaboration with Arthritis Research UK and a consortium of seven universities: Nottingham, Oxford, Southampton, Bath, Loughborough and Leeds.
+The centre is led by Nottingham University Hospitals NHS Trust in collaboration with Arthritis Research UK and a consortium of six universities: Nottingham, Oxford, Southampton, Bath, Loughborough and Leeds.

 The Leicester BRC is at the frontier of research into illnesses linked to respiratory conditions, cardiovascular disease, Type 2 diabetes, chronic kidney disease and the consequences of inactivity.
 Its overall purpose is to translate scientific breakthroughs in these areas into diagnostic tests, preventions and life-saving treatments for patients.